MrTux31/Alarm-ESP32/README.md

 2. Clone this repository.
 3. Open the root folder in VS Code.
 4. PlatformIO will automatically download the ESP32 toolchains and dependencies.

+src/main.cpp is ready to build and flash as-is once you have filled in credentials.ini and adjusted your constants (see Configuration)— it is a complete connected alarm system that you can use as-is or modify to suit your own needs.

 ---